Mathematics Courses

 Course Overview

-Statistics are mathematical tools that help you organize, analyze, and project new findings based on all the data that we routinely collect as a part of our work functions.
+Statistics are mathematical tools that help you organize, analyze, and project new findings based on the data we routinely collect as a part of our daily work functions.
 An understanding of basic statistics will assist you in bringing accountability, clarity, and transparency to work reports.
 Mastering a basic application of statistics will also improve your analytical skills and make you more valuable to your organization.

 Course Objectives and Agenda